Design Support Library (II): Floating Action Button

 I´ll show you the general behaviour, and then some ideas you might take into account to make it work properly.

 First, the only thing you need is use a FloatingActionButton, which extends ImageView, so many of the things you know about that control will be helpful.
-This is the way you add it to you XML:
+This is the way you add it to your XML:

 <android.support.design.widget.FloatingActionButton